bigslycat/mq-react/README.md

 # mq-react

-Media queries in your React components.
+The media queries for your React components.
 Flow-compatible.

 ## Install